-- Hold it, so the nozzle faces downwards to let gravity do its work.
+- Hold it so the nozzle faces downwards to let gravity do its work.

-- If it doesn’t work on the first attempt, try to do this about 3-5 times and see if the nozzle is unclogged.
+- If it doesn’t work on the first attempt, try to do this 3-5 times and see if the nozzle is unclogged.

 - Now, try to spray the paint.
-Hopefully, it will now work.
+Hopefully, it will work.

-If the nozzle is still clogged after repeated attempts, you may need to buy a new nozzle or the spray can from the store.
+If the nozzle is still clogged after repeated attempts, you may need to buy a new spray paint can from the store.
 This will be easier, rather than wasting your time and effort cleaning the nozzle.

 If you want to change only the nozzle, be very careful when doing that.
 The nozzle is surprisingly easy to misplace, and its jagged edges can pose a severe threat.